johnnyfreeman/coseva/README.md

 # Packaging / Standalone CSV parser

-For conveniences sake, we created a packager so you can combine your script and CSV in one compressed and executable bundle.
+For convenience's sake, we created a packager so you can combine your script and CSV in one compressed and executable bundle.
 We make use of the Phar technology that has been available since 5.3.0.

 The benefits are simple: